Cocote-Team/PrestashopPlugin-V-1-0/README.md

 2) Transfer and copy

-Copy the Plugin cocotefeed to modules folder in your serveur.
+Copy the file "cocotefeed"  to modules folder in your server.

 3) In the Back-Office